-All the world's a stage, and Santa is just the kind of place to foster such a sentiment.
+All the world’s a stage, and Santa is just the kind of place to foster such a sentiment.
 Live theatre, and concerts are very much our jam.
 On any given day you are guaranteed to find live music somewhere in town or nearby.
-Check out our ever expanding concert list for what is coming to town, and be sure to check back often for fresh updates!
 We like music, that much is clear, but we also are pretty big into theatre.
 Santa Fe plays home to some of the oldest theatre west of the Mississippi.
 Our former VaudeVille house, The Lensic, has transformed into a world renowned modern road house that hosts local events and world class traveling theatre alike.
 Our community theatre scene is not lacking either, you can find local companies and players strutting the boards pretty consistently Thursday through Sunday every week.
 Not sure where to look?
 Here is our entertainment directory, and some of our favorite venues.
 Enjoy the show, or shows.

 9. Canyon Road